Mercedes-Benz SLK200 Roadster, 1.7 Benzin, 2015, 4 Cylinder M271 engine (2011-2015)

 Step 1 (optional): Clean the engine

 Open the engine cover and the engine oil cap.
-Pour one bottle of Engine Cleaner LIQUI MOLY Engine Flush Plus into the engine.
+Pour one bottle of Engine Cleaner LIQUI MOLY Oil Sludge Flush into the engine.
 Close the oil cap again and start the engine.
 Let the car run idle for 10-15 minutes.
 Please do not drive the car during this time.
 Turn off the engine to proceed with the next step.

 Step 2: Change the oil filter